Chad rebels threaten to depose slain president's son

 "The security situation remains highly serious given the persistence and magnitude of the terrorist threat," the council's vice-president, Djimadoum Tiraina, said, adding that the military must now "prevent the country from sinking into chaos and anarchy."

-Chad's military spokesman said Tuesday that the president died during a visit to the front lines of the battle against the rebel group.
-The rebels were based in neighbouring Libya until earlier this month, when authorities say they crossed over into Chad on the country's April 11 election day.
+Authorities now believe the rebels blamed for killing Deby entered Chad that same day from southern Libya.

-Deby ran for a sixth term in that election and faced minimal opposition after several challengers chose not to take part, fearing the vote would be rigged.
-Over the years, the president had survived numerous armed rebellions and managed to stay in power until the insurgency led by the Front for Change and Concord in Chad.
+Deby, a former army commander-in-chief, came to power in 1990 when his rebel forces overthrew then-President Hissene Habre.
+Over the years his government survived a number of armed rebellions until his death this week.
+An army spokesman said Tuesday that Deby was killed while visiting the front lines of the battle against the latest rebel group challenging his rule.

-The rebels are led by Mahamat Mahadi Ali, who formed the shadowy group known by its French acronym, FACT, in 2016 after leaving another rebel group, the Union of Forces for Democracy and Development.
+The rebels now aiming for the capital are led by Mahamat Mahadi Ali, a longtime Deby opponent who formed the shadowy group known by its French acronym, FACT, in 2016 after leaving another rebel group, the Union of Forces for Democracy and Development.

 Until earlier this month, FACT forces had been based in southern Libya, where they claimed neutrality in the Libyan conflict.
 However, a recent U.N. experts' report found that FACT forces in southern Libya were guarding Libyan military bases under the command of Field Marshall Khalifa Hifter.